History of the periodic table: Priority dispute and recognition

-That person is rightly regarded as the creator of a particular scientific idea who perceives not merely its philosophical, but its real aspect, and who understands so to illustrate the matter so that everyone can become convinced of its truth.
+In 1881, Mendeleev claimed priority over Meyer for the periodic table as follows:That person is rightly regarded as the creator of a particular scientific idea who perceives not merely its philosophical, but its real aspect, and who understands so to illustrate the matter so that everyone can become convinced of its truth.
 Then alone the idea, like matter, becomes indestructible.